karlpokus/dumbo/README.md

 # api
 - GET /read

-Server returns compressed blob to client.
+Server returns compressed blob and a 200 to client.
+Matching Etag returns 304.

 - POST /write

-Expects a compressed blob as request body and header `Content-Encoding:gzip`.
-The blob is persisted to disk.
+Expects a compressed blob as request body and header `Content-Encoding:gzip` for a successful 201.
+The blob is persisted uncompressed to disk.
 As an experminent we keep this file open for reads and writes for the duration of the server lifetime.

 # usage
 ```bash